jorisroovers/casa/README.md

 ## Homeassistant

 In the background, [homeassistant](https://www.home-assistant.io/) is actually doing all the heavy lifting.
 While Homeassistant comes with its own UI, I only use it during development or troubleshooting.
 The main reason is that the interface is just not as user-friendly as the appdaemon dashboards for permanently wall-mounted tablets (in which big buttons are the way to go).
- With the introduction of [lovelace](https://www.home-assistant.io/lovelace/) more recently, the flexibilty to define your own UI has vastly improved, but from what I've seen and read I still find my existing appdaemon dashboard more appealing.
+With the introduction of [lovelace](https://www.home-assistant.io/lovelace/) more recently, the flexibility to define your own UI has vastly improved, but from what I've seen and read I still find my existing appdaemon dashboard more appealing.
 In addition, it would be a considerable amount of effort for me to port all my customizations over to lovelace.
 One day maybe?

 ### Homeassistant Default interface
 ![Homeasisstant Home](docs/images/HomeAssistant-Home.png)

 ## Grafana
-I use [Grafana](https://grafana.com/) to display metrics from Homeassistant, InfluxDB and Prometheus.
+I use [Grafana](https://grafana.com/) to display metrics from Homeassistant and Prometheus.

 ### Server health
 ![Grafana Server Health](docs/images/Grafana-Overview.png)